cyberyurei2000/mpv-osc-clock/docs/README.txt

             ・Set how many seconds the clock should be displayed before auto-hiding ・Default: 5

-        onbydefault
+        autoenable
             ・Set if the clock should be toggled automatically by default ・Default: no
+            ・Available options:
-            ・Available options: no: Disable
+                - no: Disable
-                                 yes: Enable
+                - yes: Enable
-                                 onlyfs: Enable only in fullscreen
+                - onlyfs: Enable only in fullscreen
+                - bylang: Enable by a audio track language specified by the user (only works if the audio track has a language metadata)

+        autoenable_langs
+            ・List languages for the clock to autoenable it ・TODO

 ■ 5.
 Credits
     The font "FO-TVASAHI-GMorning.otf" and the other fonts found in